The Listener (magazine): 1980s & early 1990s

 Following the report of the Peacock Committee in 1986, all the BBC’s commercial activities, including The Listener, were moved into BBC Enterprises Limited.
 Management was now mainly answerable for the magazine’s commercial performance rather than its literary standards.

 In 1987 The Listener was spun out to a new company jointly owned by the BBC and rival broadcaster ITV.
 Seeing The Listener’s eclecticism as a lack of focus, the new company appointed Alan Coren from Punch as editor in 1987 to try to establish a clearer identity as a humorous weekly, moving slightly away from the more intellectual and artistic aspects for which the magazine had also been known.

 The attempt did not work, perhaps because the change of direction alienated subscribers who had valued the eclecticism, and the company replaced Coren with Peter Fiddick in 1989.
 In 1990 ITV pulled out of the joint deal, the BBC found itself unable to support it on its own, and the last issue of The Listener was published on 3 January 1991.

 2010s

 In 2011 the magazines were scanned for digitally preserved archiving.
 Issues are available via the educational publisher Gale, behind a paywall.
+Online access can be obtained from publishers Gale.com.
+Cost of access to the archive starts at 760 British pounds for an annual subscription (2022 price).

 Contributors

-In its early decades The Listener attracted celebrated contributors including H. E. Bates, E. M. Forster, T. S. Eliot, Julian Huxley, George Orwell, Bertrand Russell, George Bernard Shaw, Virginia Woolf, G. K. Chesterton, Herbert Read, Hans Keller and John Kenneth Galbraith.
+In its early decades The Listener attracted celebrated contributors including H. E. Bates, E. M. Forster, T. S. Eliot, Julian Huxley, George Orwell, Bertrand Russell, George Bernard Shaw, Rose Macaulay, Virginia Woolf, G. K. Chesterton, Herbert Read, Hans Keller and John Kenneth Galbraith.
 It also provided an important platform for new writers and poets.
 W. H. Auden, Edwin Muir, Christopher Isherwood, Stephen Spender, Sylvia Plath and Philip Larkin all had early works published in The Listener.
 Later, regular columnists included John Cole, Stephen Fry and Roy Hattersley.
 Barry Fantoni provided the magazine with cartoons and illustrations for twenty-one years.